Calendar

 • Scott McCloud, The Vocabulary of Comics (Excerpt)

-1) Write a 1-page summary about the significant ideas addressed in Joanna Woods-Marsden's "Cindy Sherman's Reworking of Raphael's 'Fornarina' and Caravaggio's 'Bacchus'"
+1) Write a 1-page summary about the significant ideas addressed in Joanna Woods-Marsden's "Cindy Sherman's Reworking of Raphael's 'Fornarina' and Caravaggio's 'Bacchus'" If you haven't purchased your reader yet, download here from the library.

 2) Write a 1-page summary of Kelly L. Richardson's "Simpsons Did It!": South Park and the Intertextuality of Contemporary Animation.
+If you haven't purchased your reader, download here from the library.

 • John Berger: Ways of Seeing